cbonoz/nyc22/README.md

 - Worldfund enables anyone to create and collect funds via Polygon without a vendor agreement.
 A polygon smart contract is deployed for each request.
 - When a donation is completed, an NFT is generated that links both the signer's signature and the documents being agreed on.
 - Hosted documents and the request are immutable.
+- If there's not a valid worldcoin proof on the contract, the donate function is blocked / prevented when attempted.
 - Smart contract deployed on Polygon which marks the progress/fulfillment of the fundraise request.
 - When done the contract can be marked inactive by the owner.
 - View history of requests and completed fundraises using the covalent chain history API directly from the app.

 ### Technologies used
-Walletconnect:
-Boba network - best web2 api connection to web3.
+* Walletconnect: Mobile-based authentication to the Worldfund application.
-Tatum: Dapp platform / API (first 5 teams to submit get 500) Filecoin/IPFS: Storage of worlfund page assets.
+* Filecoin/IPFS: Storage of worldfund page assets.
-Worldcoin: Identity
-Polygon: Low cost ethereum (smart contracts)
-Livepeer: Video apps
-EPNS: Pocket network (RPC provider)
+* Worldcoin: Verifies a human is present / initiating all deploys of fundraisers on the Worldfund website.
+Generation of the fundraise record / proof.
+Attaches the final fundraise/agreement to an NFT and saves a link to it in the smart contract.
-NFTPort: NFT creation when you donate at a certain threshold.
+* NFTPort: NFT creation when you donate at a certain threshold.
 Covalent: Blockchain data api (get history of donations for certain contracts, viewable in-app)
-XMTP: Messaging on the listing page.
+* XMTP: Messaging on the listing page.
+Every listing page
-Unlock: Gating access to certain content
-- Covalent: Enables in-app history queries of past fundraise requests and fulfillment for a given polygon address.
+* Covalent: Enables in-app history queries of past fundraise requests and fulfillment for a given polygon address.
-- NFTPort: Generation of the fundraise record / proof.
-Attaches the final fundraise/agreement to an NFT and saves a link to it in the smart contract.
-- Polygon: In-app deployment of the request smart contract and marked completed upon completion of the each request based on receival of signer's signature.
+* Polygon: In-app deployment of the request smart contract and marked completed upon completion of the each request based on receival of signer's signature.
 A new Polygon contract is deployed for each new fundraise request.
-- Worldcoin: Identity

 <!--
 Demo flow: